QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Introduction

 \subsection{Contributions}

-Our contributions can be summarized as follows. \begin{enumerate} \item We show the equivalence between P-ALM and proximal point iterations, and more specifically the relation between the inexactness in both methods.
+Our contributions can be summarized as follows. \begin{enumerate} \item We show the equivalence between P-ALM and \review{PP} iterations, and more specifically the relation between the inexactness in both methods.
 As such, we can make use of the convergence results of \cite[\S4.1]{sun2017convergence}.
 In addition, we show that inexact PP on possibly nonconvex QPs is globally convergent and, in fact, with \(R\)-linear rates, thus complementing \cite[Prop.
 3.3]{luo1993error} that covers the exact case. \item We modify the QPALM algorithm introduced in a previous paper for convex QPs \cite{hermans2019qpalm}, such that it can now also deal with nonconvex QPs.
 We highlight the (minimal) changes required, and add a self-written C version of the LO(B)PCG algorithm, used to find the minimum eigenvalue, to the QPALM source code. \item We outline the necessary linear algebra routines and present a standalone C package LADEL that implements them.
-Therefore, differently from our previous version which relied on CHOLMOD \cite{chen2008algorithm}, QPALM is now a standalone software package, aside from a dependency on LAPACK \cite{anderson1999lapack}.
-Furthermore, all the details of the parameter selection and initialization routines are outlined here. \item We provide extensive benchmarking results, not only for nonconvex QPs which we obtain from the Cutest test set \cite{gould2015cutest}, but also for convex QPs.
-Here, we vastly extend the limited results presented in \cite{hermans2019qpalm} by solving the Maros-Meszaros problems, many of which are large-scale and ill-conditioned, alongside some QPs arising from specific application domains, such as portfolio optimization and model predictive control. \end{enumerate}
+Therefore, differently from our previous version which relied on CHOLMOD \cite{chen2008algorithm}, \review{QPALM is now a standalone software package.} Furthermore, all the details of the parameter selection and initialization routines are outlined here. \item We provide extensive benchmarking results, not only for nonconvex QPs which we obtain from the Cutest test set \cite{gould2015cutest}, but also for convex QPs.
+Here, we vastly extend the limited results presented in \cite{hermans2019qpalm} by solving the Maros-Meszaros problems, many of which are \review{large scale and ill conditioned}, alongside some QPs arising from specific application domains, such as portfolio optimization and model predictive control. \end{enumerate}